When the service was over, a church visitor came up to the front to receive prayer. It was her very first visit to the church.

 Example of Praying with a Church Visitor

-We had a church visitor who was an immigrant in our country on a Student Visa.
-She was not yet a Christian, and had been invited to our international church.
+We had a church visitor who was an immigrant to the USA on a Student Visa.
+She had been invited to our international church.

 I offered to pray with her about this situation and the desired outcome.